canontech/canontech/README.md

 yarn start
 ```

-Then a chrome window should pop up with `http://localhost:3000/`
+Then a browser window should pop up with `http://localhost:3000/`